(PEARL HARBOR and WAR in SOUTHEAST ASIA – continued)

 PEARL HARBOR and WAR in SOUTHEAST ASIA (4 of 6)

-Around noon the radar station sent another warning to Clark Field, by teletype, but the teletype operator was out to lunch.
-The radar station sent a message by radio, but the transmission was made unclear by static.
-A radar officer telephoned a lieutenant at the base, and the lieutenant promised to pass the word along "at the earliest opportunity." [note] A few minutes later a radio station being listened to during lunch announced "an unconfirmed report" that Clark Field was being bombed.
-The people who heard this news laughed.
+A few minutes later at Clark Field a radio station being listened to during lunch announced "an unconfirmed report" that the base was being bombed.
+People who heard this news laughed.
 Then they began to hear a low moaning sound, which grew louder and louder.
 The Japanese were attacking with 181 Mitsubishi bombers and 84 Zero fighter-bombers.
 Base personnel had no air raid shelter or slit trenches to dive into.
 Only four planes managed to get off the ground.
 Most of the anti-aircraft rounds that ground crews managed to fire were old and exploded from two to four thousand feet short of the Japanese planes.
 The Japanese bombed and strafed Clark Field for a little more than an hour and then left, leaving the base in total ruin.
 Most of MacArthur's aircraft had been destroyed on the ground.
 MacArthur was dismayed and wondered whether it had been Germans flying the Japanese planes.

 On the same morning that the Japanese attacked Pearl Harbor and the Philippines, they moved against the British at Hong Kong.
 And on that day they move into Southeast Asia's only independent country, Thailand, and against the British on the Malay Peninsula – Saigon having been a staging area for these two assaults.